-At the start of my undergraduate science degree in Canada in the late 1980s, I was fortunate to take a course with a professor who was passionate about neurobiology.
+During my undergraduate science degree in Toronto Canada in the early 1990s, I was fortunate to take a course with a professor who was passionate about neurobiology.
 The science of the brain was intriguing to me.
 I graduated with my Honors Bachelor of Science in Neuroscience.
 When I then graduated with my teaching degree to teach science at the high school level, a specialization in Special Education was a perfect fit with my educational background.

 The year I graduated with my teaching degree, I was hired as a high school science teacher in a specialized school for students considered “unfit” for mainstream schools.
 Basically this meant children who were expelled from regular high schools, children considered “violent”, children struggling academically.
 Really it was a school where a good portion of the students, primarily males, were in and out of the juvenile justice system.
 My year at this school opened my eyes to a world I didn’t know existed.
 I bonded with these children.
 I cared about them.
 They told me their life stories.
 I had many students who were great people, truly wonderful caring people that found themselves on this path in and out of jail.